 This is nothing to worry about.
 The secondary ticket market has been embraced in the USA and is increasingly becoming the ticket market of choice around the world.

-We urge you to compare ticket prices at different ticketing websites in the lead-up to your trip.
+We encourage you to compare prices at different ticketing websites in the lead-up to your trip.
 That’s how we got started in this game in the first place!

-Our experience is that the prices that our customers end up paying are about the same as what our competitors charge overall.
-Sometimes our prices are slightly better, other times slightly worse, but the processing fees don’t determine this.
+To keep things simple, we have a flat 15% Booking Fee across our USA tickets.
+Our experience is that the prices our customers end up paying are about the same or better than what our competitors charge overall.
+Sometimes our prices are slightly better, other times slightly worse, but the booking/processing fees usually aren’t the determining factor.

 You should use the customer service options you have available with us